Thai billionaire's $7.2 billion bid for F&N muddies Heineken deal

 Heineken had first right of refusal to the 65 percent of APB shares held by the joint venture between F&N and Heineken.

-(Writing by Kevin Lim; Additional reporting by Saeed Azhar in SINGAPORE,; Prakash Chakravarti and Denny Thomas in HONG KONG, and Khettiya Jittapong in BANGKOK; Editing by Ryan Woo)
+(Writing by Kevin Lim; Additional reporting by Charmian Kok in SINGAPORE,; Prakash Chakravarti and Denny Thomas in HONG KONG, and Khettiya Jittapong in BANGKOK; Editing by John O'Callaghan, Ken Wills and Ryan Woo)